Leconte9/IdentityFraudFromEnronEmail/README.md

 ```
 As we can see from above evaluation metrics results, the algorithm performed better after using GridSearchCV, and also noticed the best parameters should be used.

-Question 5: What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]
 ## Validation
 ### Discuss Validation
 Learning the parameters of a prediction function and testing it on the same data is a methodological mistake: a model that would just repeat the labels of the samples that it has just seen would have a perfect score but would fail to predict anything useful on yet-unseen data.
 This situation is called overfitting.